infinum/eightshift-frontend-libs/README.md

 # Eightshift Frontend Libs

 This lib is intended to work in correlation with [Eightshift Libs](https://github.com/infinum/eightshift-libs/) and [Eightshift Boilerplate](https://github.com/infinum/eightshift-boilerplate) by hosting all frontend parts for your project.

+## Storybook
+You can check all our blocks in storybook on this [link](https://infinum.github.io/eightshift-frontend-libs).

 ## It contains:
 - All node modules required for the webpack build.